gro5-AberUni/RegionGrow/README.md

 If you use this plugin please cite:

 Oakes, Gregory (2020).
-The QGIS Region Growing Plugin.
+The Region Growing Plugin for QGIS.